kokonut27/zsq/README.md

 ```
 2. Add an alias

-Adding an alias is different on different Operating Systems.
+Adding an alias is different on each Operating System.
 Check yours below!

 #### macOS/Linux
 Create a `.zshrc` or `.bashrc` files and add the following code: